 The safety of Johns Hopkins faculty members, staff members and students is one of our primary concerns, and CEPAR wants everyone to be aware of any pending or actual disasters or safety threats on campus.

-September is National Preparedness Month, and since disasters and emergencies can strike anywhere, at any time, the observance serves as a good reminder to be ready for the unexpected.
+Disasters and emergencies can strike anywhere, at any time, so it's best to be ready for the unexpected.

 Traveling abroad?
 CEPAR urges you to plan your travel safely and carefully, and also take note of new phone numbers for medical and security assistance overseas.